Cobb County Police Department

 WHAT YOU, YOUR FAMILY, AND YOUR NEIGHBORHOOD CAN DO

-•Lock doors and windows and set the alarm every time you leave.
+•Set the alarm every time you leave.

 •Keep garage doors closed and locked.

-•Install outdoor security lighting, preferably on a timer.
+•Use outdoor lighting on a timer.

-This concludes the April PENS Bulletin.
+This concludes the November PENS Bulletin.
 Please continue to stay involved, stay vigilant, and help look out for your neighbors!